home-assistant/home-assistant.io/source/_integrations/webostv.markdown

 Once basic configuration is added to your `configuration.yaml` file.
 A notification should be visible in the frontend's **Notification** section.
 Follow the instructions and accept the pairing request on your TV.

-Pairing information will be saved to a configuration file in $HOME/.aiopylgtv (or in the working directory if $HOME is not set).
+Pairing information will be saved to a configuration file `webostv.conf` in the Home Assistant configuration directory.
 This process is IP address-sensitive, in case the IP address of your TV would change in future.

 ### Configuration